-The Governing Body is responsible for the other information, which comprises the Strategic Review and the Statement of Corporate Governance.
+The Governing Body is responsible for the other information, which comprises the Strategic Review and Corporate Governance Statement.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.